John-Abbott-College/6P3-Notes/wk10/device-twins.md

 Device twins store device-related information that:

--   Store device metadata from your solution back end.
+-   Contains device metadata from your solution back end.

--   Report current state information such as available capabilities and conditions, for example, the connectivity method used, from your device app.
+-   Reports current state information such as available capabilities and conditions, for example, the connectivity method used from your device app.

--   Synchronize the state of long-running workflows, such as firmware and configuration updates, between a device app and a back-end app.
+-   Synchronizes the state of long-running workflows, such as firmware and configuration updates, between a device app and a back-end app.

--   Query your device metadata, configuration, or state.
+-   Querys your device metadata, configuration, or state.

-Note that **Device Twins is not appropriate for high-frequency communication** such as sending telemetry data from device to cloud.
+Note that **Device Twins are not appropriate for high-frequency communication** such as sending telemetry data from device to cloud.
 For this, use D2C messages.

 >Device twins are automatically created and deleted when a device identity is added or removed from the IoT Hub.